bigbelly-nj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 switches user to betty
 1. Who am I <br>
 prints out the effective username of the current user
-2. Groups
+2. Groups <br>
-Prints all the groups the current user is part of <br>
+Prints all the groups the current user is part of
 3. New Owner <br>
 changes the owner of the the hello file
+4. Hello <br>
+cretes an empty file called hello